-5 STEPS TO ENSURE SAFE PRESCRIBING OF GENTAMICIN FOR SURGICAL PROPHYLAXIS IN THEATRES
+POLICY TO CHECK CORRECT DOSE OF GENTAMICIN FOR SURGICAL PROPHYLAXIS IN THEATRES

-1. Check if Gentamicin is required for surgical prophylaxis

-Please refer to individual surgical specialty prophylaxis guideline for recommended agents for specific surgical procedures.

-2. Prevention of double dosing

-Did the patient have a dose within the last 72 hours? - Check Drug Chart and A&E-Record if applicable.
+- 1. Check: Does this patient need Gentamicin for surgical prophylaxis?
+Please refer to individual surgical specialty prophylaxis policy for recommended agents for specific surgical procedures. - If yes: Did this patient have a dose within the last 72 hours Check Drug Chart and A/E-Record if applicable.
 N.B.
 Patients with open compound fractures usually receive a dose after admission.

 If yes: Check Gentamicin chart and Level post last dose.
-Do not administer another dose of Gentamicin until level confirmed as <1mg/L. If no: proceed to 3.

-- 3. Identify correct dose of gentamicin - ➤ Orthopaedics/Trauma and Vascular Surgery: Identify whether this patient is high risk or low risk of acute kidney injury.
+Do not administer another dose of Gentamicin until level confirmed as <1mg/L. If no: proceed to 3. - 3.
+Orthopaedics/Trauma and Vascular Surgery: Identify whether this patient is high risk or low risk of acute kidney injury.
 High risk would involve any one of the following factors: Age > 75 years, CKD (eGFR ≤59ml/min), Cardiac Failure, PVD, Diabetes mellitus, Liver Disease or the concurrent administration of other nephrotoxic drugs.
 Patients at low risk of AKI should receive a standard prophylactic gentamicin dose of 80mg.
-Patients at high risk of AKI should receive a reduced gentamicin dose of 40mg. - ➤ Gastro-intestinal, Obstetrics and Gynaecology and Urology Surgery: Gentamicin prophylaxis dose based on patient height and approximates to 3mg/kg ideal body weight, capped at 300mg.
+Patients at high risk of AKI should receive a reduced gentamicin dose of 40mg. - Gastro-intestinal, Obstetrics and Gynaecology and Urology Surgery: Gentamicin prophylaxis dose based on patient height and approximates to 3mg/kg ideal body weight, capped at 300mg.
 Please refer to individual surgical specialty prophylaxis policy for gentamicin dosing table.
 If eGFR<15ml/min, give half of dose recommended in table (1.5mg/kg ideal body weight).
-Identify Height from Preassessment Chart.
+Identify Height from Pre-assessment Chart.
 If not known measure height with paper measuring tape (available in Theatres) if not already recorded in records. - 4.
 Prescribe dose on Anaesthetic Chart and the front page of the drug cardex.
-If the patient is already on Gentamicin and the last level allows administration of a further dose then also record this dose as given on the Gentamicin chart. - Double check dose prescribed with anaesthetic assistant (or second doctor) prior to administration. - 5.
+If the patient is already on Gentamicin and the last level allows administration of a further dose then also record this dose as given on the Gentamicin chart.
+Double check dose prescribed with anaesthetic assistant (or second doctor) prior to administration. - 5.
 Administer gentamicin dose as slow IV bolus injection over 3-5 minutes.
-No dilution is required.
+No dilution is required. - 6.
+These simple steps should not take longer than 5 minutes and prevent dosing errors (mandatory prior to transfer to Theatre and administration of intravenous antibiotics).

-Written by: Stephan Dalchow, Consultant Anaesthetist Updated by: Heather Thompson, Antimicrobial Pharmacist

-Ratified: AMC, July 2019 Review date: July 2022
+Written by: Stephan Dalchow, Consultant Anaesthetist Updated by: Heather Thompson, Antimicrobial Pharmacist Ratified: AMC, November 2018 Review date: November 2021